micro-FPGA/FTDI-Tools/docs/index.rst

 ========= ======================================
 VID/PID
 ========= ======================================
-0000/0000
+0000/0000v
 0000/0000
 ========= ======================================

-List of known devices using User EEPROM
+List of known products using User EEPROM

 * all Digilent JTAG adapters